Pyogenics/WOTBSCPGFormat/docs/KA.md

 ## Body version `0x0102`

-This keyed archive version can only be a descendant of a keyed arhive version `0x0002` as it relies on a fast name string table.
-The value of `value` should be treated just like a `KAValue` unless the `value`'s type is `KAType.STRING` in which case it should be treated like a fast name.
+This keyed archive version can only be a (possibly indirect) descendant of a keyed archive version `0x0002` as it relies on a fast name string table. `value` should be treated just like a `KAValue` unless the `value`'s type is `KAType.STRING` in which case it should be treated like a fast name.

 ```cpp
 struct KABodyV0x0102 {